-It is important for citizens to make themselves heard on matters affecting them, by making submissions to the two Houses of Parliament.
+It is important for citizens to make themselves heard on matters affecting them, by making submissions to Parliament.
 The Constitution allows the public to participate in government's decisions in terms of law making, oversight and parliamentary processes.

-When Parliament processes legislation, they will place a call for public comment, which allows citizens to present their views, grievances and suggestions to the relevant parliamentary committee.
+When Parliament processes legislation, they will invite the public to comment, which allows citizens to present their views, grievances and suggestions to the relevant parliamentary committee.
 The submissions are considered by Members of Parliament and the submitter may be called upon to make an oral submission to the Committee during a public hearing.

-The Constitution allows for citizens to attend parliamentary committee meetings and sittings of the National Assembly and National Council of Provinces.
+The Constitution allows for citizens to attend parliamentary committee meetings and sittings of the National Assembly and National Council of Provinces as long as you have an ID.
 The public is also allowed to contact Members of Parliament (the elected representatives of the people) to express their views on pertinent matters.
 Members of Parliament are accountable to you because you voted for them.

 NCOP representatives are engaging with the public and listening to what they have to say.
 The programme is usually held in deep rural areas where service delivery issues are most rife, and where people lack the resources to access Parliament.